prantiknoor/full-stack-army/assignments/002-task-manager-api/README.md

-# Requirements Specification (SRS) for the Task Manager API project:
+## Software Requirements Specification (SRS) for the Task Manager API project:

 1. Introduction:
    - Purpose: The purpose of this API is to provide functionality for managing a todo list.